navidJadid/openease_frontend_development/README.md

 **TODO: pushing and pulling from repositories**

-Check the following [documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for a more in depth explanation of git-submodules.
+Check the following [documentation](https://git-scm.com/book/en/v2/Git-Tools-Submodules) for a more in-depth explanation of git-submodules.

 ##### 3. Building and running the whole thing
 **TODO: DOCKER STUFF**